rakesh725/pythonexercise/README.md

 Use venv to run your script from exercise 1

 ## Excercise 3:
-Create JSON file which stores all Make and Model of pick-up trucks available in USA in an array of dictonary.
+- Create JSON file which stores all Make and Model of pick-up trucks available in USA in an array of dictonary.
-Create a function to return pick-ups by brand, type reading the JSON file Write a test for the function
+- Create a function to return pick-ups by brand amd type, reading the JSON file
+- Write a test for this function

 Example:
 ````